koyo-nic/grass-course-veroa/exercises/02_create_new_location/PITCHME.md

 @ul
 - From the GUI
   @ol
-  - Button "New" in the Mapset wizard
+  - button "New" in the Mapset wizard
-  - From within a GRASS session, Settings --> GRASS working environment --> Create new mapset
+  - from within a GRASS session: Settings @fa[arrow-right] GRASS working environment @fa[arrow-right] Create new mapset
   @olend
 @ulend
 @ul
 - From command line
   @ol
-  - using `-c` flag in the grass74 script, just add the folder name to the path
+  - using `-c` flag in the *grass74* script, just add the mapset name to the path
-  - with [g.mapset]() command from within a GRASS session
+  - with [g.mapset](https://grass.osgeo.org/grass74/manuals/g.mapset.html) command from within a GRASS session
   @olend
 @ulend
 @snapend